Sean Avery: The Avery Rule

-During Game 3 of the 2008 Eastern Conference Quarter-Finals against the New Jersey Devils, Avery turned his back on the play to face and screen Devils goaltender Martin Brodeur during a two-man advantage on the power play.
+During game three of the 2008 Eastern Conference quarterfinals against the New Jersey Devils, Avery turned his back on the play to face and screen Devils goaltender Martin Brodeur during a two-man advantage on the power play.
 He waved his hands and stick in front of Brodeur to distract him and block his view.
 The puck was later cleared out of the Devils' zone but on the second Rangers offensive attack, Avery scored a power play goal.

-Notable was that Avery spent the initial part of the play facing Brodeur while ignoring the puck, with his back to the play (normally, the player screening the goaltender is facing the play).
+Avery spent the initial part of the play facing Brodeur while ignoring the puck, with his back to the play (normally, the player screening the goaltender is facing the play).
 The following day, the NHL issued an interpretation of the league's unsportsmanlike conduct rule to cover actions such as the one employed by Avery, which would now result in a minor penalty.
 This became known colloquially as "The Avery Rule".

 Avery's tactics during that series earned multiple power plays, and he scored in each of the first three games.
 The Rangers won the series in five games.